kod3r/Olo.Interview/README.md

 Top Pizza Configuration Challenge

 ## Top Pizzas (TopPizzas.exe)
-Top pizzas is a specialized json rest client that outputs the top 20 most commonly ordered pizza configurations by consuming a json rest endpoint or by reading a specified file.
+TopPizzas is a specialized json rest client that outputs the top 20 most commonly ordered pizza configurations by consuming a json rest endpoint or by reading a specified file.

 ### Usage